syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 documentation: ug
 ---

-# Legend in .NET MAUI Chart
+# Legend in .NET MAUI Cartesian Chart

 A legend is a graphical representation that explains the meaning of the  data series in a chart.
 It typically consists of a key or symbol associated with each data series and a label that describes what that series represents.
 The legend helps users understand the data being presented in the chart by providing a visual reference for the different categories or data points.